Centers and Offices

 Notice of Consent to Collection Communications

 By registering with the University, students’ expressly consent to Our Lady of the Lake University, its affiliates, agents, and service providers to use written, electronic, or verbal means to contact them as the law allows.
 This consent includes, but is not limited to, contact by manual calling methods, prerecorded or artificial voice messages, emails and/or automated telephone dialing systems.
 Students’ also expressly consent to Our Lady of the Lake University their affiliates, agents, and service providers to contact students by telephone at any telephone number associated with their account, currently or in the future, including wireless telephone numbers, regardless of whether they incur charges as a result.
-Students agree that Our Lady of the Lake University, their affiliates, agents, and service providers may record telephone calls regarding students’ accounts in assurance of quality and/or other reasons.
+Students agree that Our Lady of the Lake University, its affiliates, agents, and service providers may record telephone calls regarding students’ accounts in assurance of quality and/or other reasons.

 Financial Obligations and Tuition Refunds

 A student who is delinquent or in default of payment(s) and/or returned check(s) due the University, may be withdrawn from the University in the term the delinquency or default occurs and cannot be readmitted for that term.
 A student who has been withdrawn from the University may be readmitted the following term if all payments due the University are paid and the student is otherwise eligible for readmission.
 Our Lady of the Lake University reserves the right to deny readmission based on students’ credit history with Our Lady of the Lake University.
-Transcripts and diploma are not issued to students who have not met all obligations to the University.
+Transcripts are not issued to students who have not met all obligations to the University.

 Refunds for tuition and fees in all cases are calculated from the date the properly completed withdrawal form is received in the Registrar’s Office, located in Walter Student Service Center, Room 104.
 Consideration cannot be given to the date the student ceased attending classes unless proper withdrawal procedures have been followed: